zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

    > **Tip:** You can also use the **Attach files...** button to provide other sources of context items, like a GitHub issue, the entire codebase, or the results of a terminal window.

-1. Ask Copilot to display the current participants.
-Wait a moment for the suggestions to arrive and be applied.
+1. Ask Copilot to update our project to display the current participants of activities.
+Wait a moment for the edit suggestions to arrive and be applied.

    ```txt
    Hey Copilot, can you please edit the area where activities are listed on the website to show what participants are already signed up for that activity.
    ```

-   - An extra icon has appeared next to the file names and open editor windows indicating they have been temporarily modified.
+   - An extra icon has appeared next to the file names and open editor windows indicating they have suggested edits.
    - A suggested edits panel has appeared in the bottom right of the editor window providing controls to jump to the recommended changes.

       <img width="200" alt="files with icons indicating they have been edited" src="https://github.com/user-attachments/assets/9c7c2e10-cd18-43c5-9947-cffd6dde0473" />